ferg1e/comment-castles/README.md

 ## Install

-Create a PostgreSQL 11 database and execute all the code in `doc-commit/structure.sql`.
+Create a PostgreSQL 11 database and execute all the code in `doc-commit/structure.sql` and then execute all the code in `doc-commit/since-github.sql`.
 This will create all the database tables, triggers, etc. PostgreSQL 11+ is probably fine.

 Install Redis.
 This is only for the session store.
 Redis versions 2 and 6 worked for us, so version 2+.